LoRaFi/LoRaFi/API.md

 LoRaFi.ReceivingInterrupt(userFunction);
 ```

-The userFunction is a callback function, it will be called when the data received
+The "userFunction" is a callback function, it will be called when the data received

 > Note: This function must take no parameters and return nothing.
 This function is sometimes referred to as receiving interrupt service routine.

-*For more information see the examples*
+*For more information see the [examples](https://github.com/LoRaFi/LoRaFi/tree/master/examples)*

 ### Cancel Interrupt
 **Cancel receiving interrupt**